kenobeee/universal-table/README.md

 - **build**: Builds the application for production using webpack.
 - **eslint**: Runs ESLint to lint TypeScript files in the `src` directory and fix issues automatically.

-## Development Dependencies

-- **Webpack**: A module bundler for JavaScript applications.
-- **Webpack CLI**: Command-line interface for webpack.
-- **Webpack Dev Server**: Development server for webpack.
-- **HTML Webpack Plugin**: Simplifies creation of HTML files to serve your webpack bundles.
-- **Clean Webpack Plugin**: Cleans your build directory before each build.
-- **Copy Webpack Plugin**: Copies individual files or entire directories to the build directory.
-- **File Loader**: Loads files as assets in webpack.
-- **ESLint**: A pluggable linting utility for JavaScript and JSX.
-- **ESLint Plugins**: Plugins for ESLint to support React and React Hooks linting.
-- **TypeScript Loader**: Allows webpack to load TypeScript files.
-- **tsconfig-paths-webpack-plugin**: Resolves TypeScript module paths using tsconfig.json.

-## Production Dependencies

-- **React**: JavaScript library for building user interfaces.
-- **React DOM**: Provides DOM-specific methods that can be used at the top level of your app.
-- **React Redux**: Official React bindings for Redux.
-- **Styled Components**: Library for styling React components with tagged template literals.

-## Browserslist Configuration

-Specifies the list of browsers supported by the application.

 ## Running the Application

 To run the application, follow these steps: